 Nova Scotian Lobster Rolls

-Canada is a hub for seafood.
-You can find a variety of seafood here.
-From succulent Atlantic and Pacific salmon to smoky smoked salmon and delicate Arctic char, the options are endless.
-One of the most famous seafoods in Canada is lobsters.
-In every Canadian restaurant, you can find lobster dishes.
-The must-try is Nova Scotian Lobster Rolls.
-These rolls are mainly served with buns.
-You can try this amazing traditional food at the restaurants below
+Canada is a hub for seafood, offering a diverse range of options.
+From succulent Atlantic and Pacific salmon to smoky smoked salmon and delicate Arctic char, the variety is endless.
+One of the most famous seafood dishes in traditional Canada food is lobster.
+Nearly every Canadian restaurant serves lobster dishes, making it a must-try for seafood lovers.

 - Birch and Anchor, Bedford – shrimp and lobster roll.